Summary: This lab provides practice with simple user-defined procedures.

 Write a procedure,

-swap-first-two, that, given a list as an
+given a list as an

 argument, creates a new list that interchanges the first two elements of